 The Chancellor's Office Vision for Success stresses the importance of Program Completion as a major goal for our students.
 In addition, transfer and career readiness are key components of Palomar College's mission statement.
 This year, our funding formula has also changed reflecting this emphasis, providing additional funding as a function of the number of completions.
 In this section, you will reflect upon the number of completions students earned for EACH degree/certificate you offer.
 As required for accreditation, you are also asked to set a standard which represents the lowest acceptable number of completions and a stretch goal for increasing the number of awards.

-Link to Program: Completions

-Copy and paste five years of completion data for each of your discipline's degrees and certificates.
+Link: Program Completions Access the link above titled "Progam Completions" and copy and paste five years of completion data for each of your discipline's degrees and certificates.
+2020-21 - 8 2021-22 - 13 Have your program completions Increased, decreased, or stayed the same over the last 5 years?